Marcusntnu/mlp_lenet_bathnorm/README.md

-# Training BatchNorm and Only BatchNorm: Affine parameter effecst in MLP's
+# Training BatchNorm and Only BatchNorm: Affine parameter effects in MLP's
 <div id="top"></div>